Q: Is designation required? No. Participation in the system - that is, getting designated, is voluntary.

 Q: What are the criteria for an acute stroke ready hospital?
 1) an acute stroke team available 24/7; 2) a written protocol for acute stroke triage and diagnosis; 3) a written plan for triage and transport by your primary EMS agency; 4) emergency department personnel trained in stroke diagnosis and treatment; 5) labs, EKG, and chest x-ray 24/7; 6) CT imaging and interpretation 24/7; 7) a written emergency stroke treatment protocol; 8) a neurosurgery coverage plan; 9) a transfer protocol; 10) a designated medical director.

 Q: Are we required to submit data in order to be designated?
-No. All hospitals are, however, required to submit data on two stroke measures as part of statewide quality reporting requirements.
+Not to be an Acute Stroke Ready Hospital.
+All hospitals are, however, required to submit data on two stroke measures as part of statewide quality reporting requirements.

 Q: For criteria #8 – “A neurosurgery coverage plan, call schedule, and a triage and transportation plan” – does our documentation need to include the actual call schedule?
 Those schedules change a lot!
 No. The intent of this criteria is that the neurosurgical group that you have an agreement with has a clear plan for 24/7 coverage.
 We do not need to see the actual call schedule.
 Your documentation needs to demonstrate to MDH simply that you have an agreement and a plan in place with a tertiary care hospital and/or neurosurgical service.